Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Product Pagination - Home page, Backend account page.
 - Account Page - Regular view, list view and grid view
 - Flash Messages - For adding, editing, deleting and other message warnings
+- Sellers - Products are now associated with Users who added them.
+(Click a user and see what products they have uploaded)

+## Seller Profile Features

+- Products can be tracked by the seller
-- Sellers - See which user is selling the product
+- Join dates when user registered to the website
+- Grid of products in the profile that user has uploaded

 ## Registration